wendyoutwest/Algolia-info/improve-perf-ios.md

 Throttling works in a similar fashion to debouncing, yet it ensures a constant throughput.

-The `Throttler` class delays calls a given amount of time before they are fired.
-At regular intervals, the throttler fires the latest call.
+The `Throttler` class delays calls for a given amount of time before they are fired.
+The throttler fires the latest call at regular intervals.
 No matter how many calls are made, exactly one call per interval is fired.

 ## Request strategy

 By default, a Searcher launches a request every time you call `search(...)`.

-Note that when network conditions are bad, for example with high latency, poor bandwidth, or packet loss, the network may not be able to cope with as-you-type search, which leads to a poor user experience.
+When network conditions are bad, for example with high latency, poor bandwidth, or packet loss, the network may not be able to cope with as-you-type search, which leads to a poor user experience.

 The `Searcher` class accepts an optional **strategy delegate** that takes care of deciding how to perform searches.
-This delegate can decide to drop requests, to throttle them, or even alter their metadata.
+This delegate can decide to drop requests, throttle them, or even alter their metadata.

 ### Adaptive network